hxuhack/course_safepl/notes/chapt4_memory_exhaustion.md

 Handling the SIGSEV of stack overflow is much more difficult, because we do not have more stack spaces to execute the error handling code.

 ## Section 3.4 Stack Unwinding
 An alternative approach to jump to the exception handling code.
+DWARF .eh_frame section.

 ```
 2690: endbr64
 2694: push   %r15